Learn more about our membership requirements for physicians, physician assistants, residents, medical students, and retired physicians.

 The WSMA resident member is a resident, fellow or other physician engaged in formal postgraduate medical training in an institution approved by the Council on Medical Education of the American Medical Association.
 All of the applicable benefits of WSMA membership are available to resident members.

-A WSMA retired member is a physician who has been qualified for physician membership but has retired from active practice.
-A retired member shall have all the rights and privileges of a non-retired physician member.
-A retired member who has been a member in good standing of the WSMA or one or more constituent or component associations of the American Medical Association for 25 years qualifies for emeritus status and is not required to pay dues.
-Retired members who do not qualify for emeritus status are required to pay annual dues.
+A WSMA senior member is a physician who has been qualified for physician membership but has retired from active practice.
+A senior member shall have all the rights and privileges of a non-retired physician member.
+A senior member who has been a member in good standing of the WSMA or one or more constituent or component associations of the American Medical Association for 25 years or more qualifies for emeritus status and is not required to pay dues.
+Senior members who do not qualify for emeritus status are required to pay annual dues.